hgoldfish/qtnetworkng/docs/index.rst

 Welcome to QtNetworkNg's documentation!
 =======================================

-QtNetworkgNg is a self-contained coroutine-based network toolkit, like boost::asio but uses concepts of QtNetwork and gevent of Python.
+QtNetworkNg is a self-contained coroutine-based network toolkit, like boost::asio but uses concepts from QtNetwork and gevent of Python.
 Compare to boost::asio and Qt's QtNetwork, QtNetworkNg has more simpler API.
 As the name suggests, QtNetworkNg requires Qt5 framework.
 Here comes a simple example to get web pages.

 .. code-block:: c++
-    :caption: get web page.

     #include <QtCore/QCoreApplication>
     #include "qtnetworkng/qtnetworkng.h"